 Absolute contraindications to transplantation include the following:

-Cancer (except hepatocellular carcinoma confined to the liver and certain neuroendocrine tumors in the recipient)
+Cancer (except hepatocellular carcinoma confined to the liver, non-melanoma skin cancers, and certain neuroendocrine tumors)

 A positive cross-match identified by lymphocytotoxic testing

 Poor functional or nutritional status (including severe obesity)

 Psychologic and social factors also play an important role in success of transplantation.
 For example, people with a substance use disorder s or those who are psychologically unstable are less likely to firmly adhere to the necessary lifelong regimen of treatments and follow-up visits.